-- (1) Amounts in these columns represent the target and maximum payout amounts that our Named Executive Officers could earn under the PPCP with respect to performance during the fiscal year ended December 31, 2012.
-In April 2012, the Compensation Committee set the pay-for-performance component of our executive compensation program as it applied to 2012 by establishing the 2012 calendar year as a performance period under the PPCP and establishing specific revenue, GAAP and Non-GAPP profitability goals for the 2012 calendar year period, and determining that the target and maximum cash incentive opportunities of each Named Executive Officer for 2012 performance as follows: Mr. Kibarian \$65,000 (approximately 22% of Mr. Kibarian's 2012 base salary; Mr. Walker \$110,500 (approximately 35% of Mr. Walker's 2012 base salary); Mr. Hartgring \$65,000 (approximately 25% of Mr. Hartgring's 2012 base salary); and Mr. Michaels \$65,000 (approximately 25% of Mr. Michaels' 2012 base salary) (with respect to each Named Executive Officer, the "NEO's Performance Compensation").
-Set forth below are the specific goals established for the 2012 calendar year and the relationship to each NEO's Performance Compensation opportunity for 2012: - Revenue Measure.
-Fifty percent (50%) of each NEO's Performance Compensation was tied to the Company's 2012 revenue equaling or exceeding the Company's 2012 internal revenue plan as set forth below. - GAAP and Non-GAAP Profitability Measures.
+(1) Amounts in these columns represent the threshold, target and maximum payout amounts that our Named Executive Officers could earn under the PPCP with respect to performance during the fiscal year ended December 31, 2015.
+In February 2015, the Compensation Committee set the pay-for-performance component of our executive compensation program as it applied to 2015 by establishing the 2015 calendar year as a performance period under the PPCP, establishing specific revenue and non-GAAP profitability goals for the 2015 calendar period, and determining the threshold, target and maximum cash incentive opportunities of each Named Executive Officer for 2015 performance.
+Set forth below are the specific goals established under the PPCP for the 2015 calendar year and the relationship to each NEO's cash incentive bonus opportunity for 2015: